-Seaworthin iess A boat or other vessel used for transporting workers must (a) be seaworthy. (b) be properly maintained to the manufacturer's specifications, and c) these safety standards applicable to the size and carrying capacity of the vessel.
-Operation 17.18 An operator of a boat or other vessel must (a) be familiar with and have proven ability in operating marine craft in the geographical area of operation, and (b) not operate marine craft in excess of the posted load and, where applicable, the posted power limits.
-Adverse w 17.19 If adverse weather, water or other conditions that may endanger workers prevail or are anticipated, precautionary measures must be taken by delaying departure, decreasing speed, adjusting load or by other appropriate means.
-Note: A worker has the obligation to comply with the requirements for refusal of unsafe work in Part 3 (Rights and Responsibilities) if the worker feels it is unsafe to travel by water for reasons of weather or seaworthiness.
-Life jacke ets 17.20 Life jackets meeting the requirements of Part 8 (Personal Protective Clothing and Equipment) must be (a) readily available for each worker transported by boat or other vessel, and (b) worm when adverse weather, water or other conditions could create a hazardous situation, or if workers are being transported in open boats, rafts, barges or similar craft.
-Fire extinguisi hers 17.21 (1) Power driven marine craft used for transporting workers must be provided with and have readily available for use, fire extinguishers of the foam, carbon dioxide or dry chemical type.
-(2) Fire extinguishers must meet the requirements of the Canada Shipping Act and the regulations made under it.
-Commun ication 17.22 A vessel must have a radio or other means of communication with a camp or land base station.
+operation, and (b) not operate marine craft in excess of the posted load and, where applicable, the posted power : limits.
+Adverse weather 17.19 If adverse weather, water or other conditions that may endanger workers prevail or are anticipated, precautionary measures must be taken by delaying departure, decreasing speed, adjusting load or by other appropriate means. , , , , , , , , , , , , , , , , , , , , Note: A worker has the obligation to comply with the requirements for refusal of unsafe work in Part 3 (Rights and Responsibilities) if the worker feels it is unsafe to travel by water for reasons of weather or seaworthiness.
+Life jackets 17.20 Life jackets meeting the requirements of Part 8 (Personal Protective Clothing and Equipment) must be (a) readily available for each worker transported by boat or other vessel, and (b) worm when adverse weather, water or other conditions could create a hazardous situation, or if workers are being transported in open boats, rafts, barges or similar craft.
+Fire extinguishers 17.21 Power driven marine craft used for transporting workers must be provided with and have readily available for use, fire extinguishers of the foam, carbon dioxide or dry chemical type.
+Fire extinguishers must meet the requirements of the Canada Shipping Act and the regulations made under it.
+Communication 17.22 A vessel must have a radio or other means of communication with a camp or land base station.
 A vessel more than 5.5 m (18 ft) in length must be equipped with an EPIRB (Emergency Position Indicating Radio Beacon) for locating the vessel in the event of an accident.
-Vessel sta ability 17.23 (1) Cargo carried on a boat or other vessel must be distributed and secured to ensure the stability of the vessel during the journey.
-(2) A vessel must be secured or otherwise controlled to permit workers to get on and off safely.
-(3) A vessel less than 5.5 m (18 ft) in length must be equipped with sufficient flotation ballast to offset the weight of passengers.
-Mainten inspection ance and on 17.24 (1) Marine craft must be inspected daily before initial operation, and thereafter as required.
+Vessel stability 17.23 Cargo carried on a boat or other vessel must be distributed and secured to ensure the stability of the vessel during the journey.
+A vessel must be secured or otherwise controlled to permit workers to get on and off safely.
+A vessel less than 5.5 m (18 ft) in length must be equipped with sufficient flotation ballast to offset the weight of passengers.
+Maintenance and inspection 17.24 (1) Marine craft must be inspected daily before initial operation, and thereafter as required.
 (2) Defects must be reported immediately, in writing, to the supervisor and those defects which affect the safe operation of the craft must be remedied before the craft is put to use.
-Anti-skic covering 17.25 A boat or other vessel used by workers wearing caulked boots must be fitted with deck matting or other covering which provides safe footing for workers, and the covering must be maintained in good condition.
-Lighting 17.26 conditions of restricted visibility, must display navigation lights as required by the Canada (2) Deck and cabin lighting must be provided and used if necessary to provide safe levels of (3) Searchlights or floodlights must be provided and used if necessary to facilitate safe navigation and to illuminate working or boarding areas adjacent to the vessel.
-AIR CRAFT Complia regulati ance with 17.27 Transportation of workers by aircraft must be done in accordance with the applicable regulations of the Department of Transport (Canada).
+Anti-skid covering 17.25 A boat or other vessel used by workers wearing caulked boots must be fitted with deck matting or other covering which provides safe footing for workers, and the covering must be maintained in good condition.
+Lighting 17.26 A boat or other vessel operated in navigable waters during the period from sunset to sunrise, or in conditions of restricted visibility, must display navigation lights as required by the Canada Shipping Act and regulations under it.
+Deck and cabin lighting must be provided and used if necessary to provide safe levels of illumination aboard the vessel.
+Searchlights or floodlights must be provided and used if necessary to facilitate safe navigation and to illuminate working or boarding areas adjacent to the vessel.
+AIR CRAFT Compliance with regulations ı 17.
+27 Transportation of workers by aircraft must be done in accordance with the applicable regulations of the Department of Transport (Canada).